 I can’t imagine they will

-Or will they be like my generation.
-Learning about climate change and the dangers it presents at a young age.
-Having to grow up in a world where it’s not taken seriously.
-Watching the horrible effects from the lack of action that previous generations have taken, KNOWING what we do.
+Or will they be like my generation?
+Millennials, Gen Z, we’ve been learning about climate change and the dangers it presents since we were kids.
+We’ve grown up scared and anxious in a world where the climate crisis it’s not taken seriously.
+Watching the horrible effects of the lack of action that previous generations have taken, KNOWING what we must do but without the power to make the decisions that could change everything.

 Today, it’s “achieve a 100% clean energy economy and net-zero emissions no later than 2050.”

 YES.
 I AM ANGRY.
-We all should be angry.
+Our planet is dying, and we have the power to heal her.
+Everyone should be angry.
 Just as we should all be taking responsibility for contributing and correcting what we have individually done.

 Comment below and let me know your thoughts on the products I’m recommending!
 Don’t forget to pin it!